injeti-manohar/AZ-104/Module2.md

 `Personal free account`
 With a free trial account, you can get started using Azure right away and you won’t be charged until you choose to upgrade to PAYG.
 Ideal for Learning and exploring Azure.

+## Tags
+> helps Identify and arrange Resources

+- Each resource or resource group can have a maximum of 50 tag name/value pairs.
+- Tags applied to the resource group are not inherited by the resources in that resource group.

 ### management group
 - Mirror your organisation’s structure